Why study abroad?

 You can find international and regional rankings here.

 Other useful sources of information about undergraduate and postgraduate courses worldwide are StudyLink and Top Universities.
+Prospects also has useful information about studying in various countries.

 Check if the country or countries you are interested in have national organisations, like UCAS in the UK, which provide information and/or advice to overseas applicants.